albertito/libjio/doc/guide.rst

   jclose(file);

-As we've seen, we open the file and initialize the structure with *jopen()* (with the parameter *jflags* being the last 0), create a new transaction with *jtrans_new()*, then add an operation with *jtrans_add()* (the last 0 is the offset, in this case the beginning of the file), commit the transaction with
+As we've seen, you open the file and initialize the structure with *jopen()* (with the parameter *jflags* being the last 0), create a new transaction with *jtrans_new()*, then add an operation with *jtrans_add()* (the last 0 is the offset, in this case the beginning of the file), commit the transaction with